 Covid-19: An update for you all on the current preparations and decisions we are making here at Yodel.

-Firstly, we want to assure you that although the current situation is challenging and uncertain for everyone, we are taking it very seriously.
-We have always strived to provide the best possible service and under the current circumstances we have reviewed our delivery options to you and have listed them below.
-We have put plans and processes in place to protect our colleagues and our business, ensuring we continue to deliver a good and robust service to you.
+At Yodel, we have always strived to provide the best possible service.
+Under the current circumstances, we have reviewed our delivery procedures and have put plans and processes in place to protect our colleagues and our customers, whilst continuing to deliver a great service.

-Yodel will aim to issue updates on a regular basis in line with guidance from the government and public health regarding all our services here in the UK and for any effect this will have on our International services.
+We will issue updates on any changes that you might see to the way we deliver parcels here in the UK and any effect this will have on our International services.

-- For all parcels which do not require a signature for Proof of Delivery and can be left in a safe place, the current safe place policy will be adhered to.
-Throughout this interim process drivers and couriers are not required to knock on the customers door if the carding process has been followed
+- For all parcels that do not require a signature and can be left in a safe place, the current safe place policy will be adhered to.
+Our drivers and couriers are not required to knock on a customer's door if a card has been left for the customer

-- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customers doorstep, ring or knock on the customers door and then where safe to do so, retreat 2 meters away from the door.
-Where the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
-We have created a new dropdown option “Unable to sign Covid-19”.
-This will be selected and then the driver or courier will enter the customer's surname
+- If no safe place is available or a signature of Proof of Delivery is required, our drivers and couriers will place the parcel on the customers doorstep, ring or knock on the customer's door and then where safe to do so, retreat 2 meters away from the door.
+When the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
+We have created a new dropdown option “Unable to sign COVID-19”.
+This will be selected so customers will not need to come into contact with our driver or their device

 - If the customer does not answer the door, we will attempt to deliver to a neighbour.
-We will follow the standard Deliver to Neighbour delivery process, asking for the house number and the recipient’s surname.
-We will then enter the surname into the device and sign it “Covid-19”
+We will follow the standard Deliver to Neighbour delivery process however we will not ask for the neighbour's name but will select the “COVID-19 scan”

 - If the customer no longer wants to accept their goods, we will then follow the standard refused process by returning the parcel to the local service centre

 - All drivers and couriers have been briefed that under no circumstances should any parcel be left on a doorstep or in public view.
-We have also reiterated that a calling card must be used for all safe place and neighbour deliveries so that customers are kept fully informed
+A calling card must be used for all deliveries to a safe place or neighbour to keep customers informed

 - When entering the store our driver will place the parcels in the area nominated by the store representative, the driver will then scan all parcels as per their normal process